immcantation/alakazam/docs/vignettes/Topology-Vignette.md

 ## Counting and testing MRCA annotations

-The most recent common ancestor (MRCA) of an Ig lineage we define herein as the most ancestral observed, or inferred, sequences in the lineage tree.
+The most recent common ancestor (MRCA) of an Ig lineage we define herein as the most ancestral observed (or inferred) sequences in the lineage tree.
-Meaning, the node that is most proximal, by some measure, to the germline (root) node.
+Meaning, the node that is most proximal (by some measure) to the germline/root node.
 The `getMRCA` and `testMRCA` functions provide extraction and significance testing of MRCA sequences by annotation value, respectively.